Chazz Surratt: 2021 season

 Surratt was drafted in the third round (78th overall) of the 2021 NFL Draft by the Minnesota Vikings.

 Entering his inaugural training camp in the NFL, Surratt competed for a starting inside linebacker job against Nick Vigil and Blake Lynch.
 At the conclusion of the preseason, head coach Mike Zimmer named Surratt a backup inside linebacker behind Anthony Barr, Eric Kendricks, and Nick Vigil.

 Surratt finished his rookie season playing in 9 games and played exclusively on special teams with zero defensive snaps.

 2022 season

 Surratt competed for a backup inside linebacker job in training camp against rookie Brian Asamoah.
 However, he struggled in the Vikings' preseason games and was seen as an improper fit in the team's new defensive scheme.

 Surratt was waived on August 30, 2022.

 New York Jets

 On September 1, 2022, Surratt was signed to the practice squad of the New York Jets.
 He signed a reserve/future contract on January 9, 2023.

 San Francisco 49ers

 On May 28, 2025, Surratt signed with the San Francisco 49ers.
 He was released on August 26 as part of final roster cuts.

 Seattle Seahawks

 On August 28, 2025, Surratt signed with the Seattle Seahawks.
+On November 26, Surratt was placed on injured reserve due to an ankle injury suffered in Week 12 against the Tennessee Titans.
+He was activated on February 5, 2026, ahead of the team's Super Bowl LX matchup against the New England Patriots.

+On March 18, 2026, Surratt re-signed with the Seahawks.